 Ohio law permits workers who win age discrimination cases to receive compensatory (emotional pain and suffering) and punitive damages (damages intended to punish the employer), which are not allowed under the federal Age Discrimination in Employment Act (ADEA).

 2. How do I file a discrimination claim in Ohio?

-A discrimination claim can be filed either with the state administrative agency, the Ohio Civil Rights Commission (OCRC) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
+A discrimination claim can be filed either with the state administrative agency, Ohio Civil Rights Commision (OCRC), Equal Opportunity Division or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a "work-sharing agreement," which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to "cross-file" the claim with the other agency.

 The Ohio anti-discrimination statute covers some smaller employers not covered by federal law.
 Therefore, if your workplace has between 4 and 14 employees, you may wish to file with the OCRC, as the EEOC enforces federal law which covers only employers with 15 or more employees.

 Filing with the OCRC is not required to pursue a discrimination claim directly in court.
 However, the opposite is true for age discrimination cases.
 That is, filing an age discrimination claim with the OCRC will prevent you from pursuing an Ohio age discrimination claim in court., filing with the EEOC in Ohio for income cases will also prevent you from pursuing those age discriminations as well.
 This is known as Ohio's age discrimination "election of remedies."
 Therefore, be sure that you understand the consequences of electing to file with the OCRC or EEOC before you do so.
 If you do not have an attorney, however, you may wish to see whether the OCRC can assist you in resolving your claim without filing in court..